- Case Interview

 Case Interview Resources

 Life of a Management Consultant

-McKinsey PST Speed Training – How to read faster
+McKinsey Problem Solving Test How to read faster

 This program is developed based on a research by Princeton University as a general guide to increase reading speed of any kind.
 Of many speed reading programs we have tested, this is the most structured and effective, even in the consulting and Problem Solving Test context.
 The result is just amazingly positive.
 You can expect to at least double your reading speed after just a few hours of intense practice.